Revenue Sources for Your School

 Note: Charter schools apply for all the Title I-V programs listed below through the Consolidated Funding Application.

-Funding to support partnerships between schools and local community resources to provide literacy, academic enrichment and safe, constructive alternatives for students in kindergarten through ninth grade; Designed to: (1) maintain existing before and after school program funding; and (2) provide eligibility to all elementary and middle schools that submit quality applications throughout CaliforniaPublished December 19, 2013.
-Last Modified December 19, 2013
+Funding to: (1) maintain existing before and after school program programs; and (2) provide eligibility to all elementary and middle schools that submit quality applications to start new before and after school programs throughout CaliforniaPublished December 9, 2014.
+Last Modified December 9, 2014

 Provided in lieu of separate funding for specific categorical programs, and in an amount per unit of average daily attendance in specified grade level spans.Published August 9, 2011.
 Last Modified August 9, 2011